armadaproject/armada/docs/scheduler.md

 Overall average cluster utilisation should be at least 90%.
 We do not target 100% to allow for making room for scheduling large jobs.

-In addition, we are interested in the following qualitative metrics:
+In addition, we consider the following qualitative metrics:

 - fairness and
 - ability to schedule large jobs, e.g., jobs consuming one or more entire nodes.